chrfrenning/upgraded-umbrella/README.md

 2. Input file format: <method name> <arg1> <arg2> <arg3> <zone:#>
 a.
 The method name describes one of the 4 interfaces that server provides.
 Depending on the method, it can take upto 3 arguments as input.
-The Zone:# describes the Zone of the Server to which the request must sent to.
+The Zone:# describes the Zone of the server.Server to which the request must sent to.
 b. eg:- getPopulationofCountry United States Zone:1
 c. eg:- getNumberofCities Norway 568422 Zone:4
 d. eg:- getNumberofCountries 3 1616894 Zone:5
 e. eg:- getNumberofCountries 6 1677496 4406235 Zone:4

 3. Output file format : <result> <input query> (turnaround time: YY ms, execution time:
-ZZ ms, waiting time: TT ms, processed by Server <server#>)
+ZZ ms, waiting time: TT ms, processed by server.Server <server#>)
 a.
 The result describes the result of the method invocation.
 The input query is the input query string (except the zone information).
 The third tuple describes the turnaround time, execution time and waiting time details along with the server information. (described in the next section)
-b. eg:- : 9362428 getPopulationofCountry Sweden (turnaround time: 120 ms, execution time: 10 ms, waiting time: 100 ms, processed by Server 1)
+b. eg:- : 9362428 getPopulationofCountry Sweden (turnaround time: 120 ms, execution time: 10 ms, waiting time: 100 ms, processed by server.Server 1)
 c. eg:- 1 getNumberofCities Norway 568422 (turnaround time: 150 ms, execution
-time: 10 ms, waiting time: 120 ms, processed by Server 4)
+time: 10 ms, waiting time: 120 ms, processed by server.Server 4)
 d. eg:- 17 getNumberofCountries 3 1616894 (turnaround time: 100 ms, execution
-time: 10 ms, waiting time: 80 ms, processed by Server 5)
+time: 10 ms, waiting time: 80 ms, processed by server.Server 5)
 e. eg:- 2 getNumberofCountries 6 1677496 4406235 (turnaround time: 120 ms,
-execution time: 10 ms, waiting time: 90 ms, processed by Server 4)
+execution time: 10 ms, waiting time: 90 ms, processed by server.Server 4)

 4. At the end of the output file, add 4 entries.
 Each entry should correspond to a type of method that server handled.
 Each entry should report the average turn around time,